A Drink Will Help You Sleep

 Exercise Helps You Sleep

 Fact.
-Regular exercise can be a great way to help stimulate better sleep -- as long as you avoid working out too late.
+Regular exercise can be a great way to help stimulate better sleep.
+If you have trouble sleeping, avoid working out too late.
 Strenuous exercise can make you more alert.
 It also increases your body temperature, which may stay elevated for as many as six hours.
 Steer clear of workouts too close to bedtime.
 Aim to complete a workout two or three hours before you plan on going to sleep.

 Screen Time Helps You Wind Down

 Myth.
 It's tempting to try to wind down by reading on the computer or watching TV before bed, but both can actually stimulate you.
 The light and noise of TVs and computers can be engaging and can reduce brain melatonin levels.
-Some studies show that melatonin shortens the time it takes to fall asleep.
+You want your melatonin levels to increase around bedtime to help you fall asleep.
 Need just a little noise to help you drift off?
-Try listening to relaxing music on the radio, which is less involving.
+Try listening to relaxing music or download a relaxing, sleep app.

 Sleep Aids Are Risk-Free